 - Up-to-date resume

 - Two letters of recommendation, preferably from a professor or professional reference.
-If necessary, in the interest of time, these may be e-mailed with subject line “reference letter for internship applicant xxx=your name.”
+If necessary, in the interest of time, letters may be e-mailed to the internship coordinator with subject line “reference letter for internship applicant xxx=your name.”
 Allow ample time to request letters of recommendation.

 - Transcript of undergraduate or graduate records.
 Official and unofficial transcripts are accepted.